dortania/dortania.github.io/_posts/2021-02-01-acidanthera-february.md

 # Dortania Updates

-A new year and a whole of changes from us and Acidanthera!
+A new year and a whole lot of changes from us and Acidanthera!
 As Vit mentioned earlier, BootProtect has now been reworked into LaucherOption and we've updates the Post Install Guide accordingly.
 This also includes a new section just for those updating, in cases where people may be a bit overwhelmed with the Configuration.pdf:

 * [Updating Bootstrap in 0.6.6](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6)